NEW GOSPELS ADD A MORE SPIRITUAL VISION FOR TODAY'S CHRISTIANITY

 Gnostic Christians believed that questioning one's faith was

-a vital, positive relationship with him.
-This gnosis led to
+positive relationship with him.
+Seeking "gnosis" led to

 wholeness in a person's relationship to God and the world.